Officials: High winds knock out power to half of Merrimac

-MERRIMAC -- Strong wind gusts knocked out power to half the town Tuesday morning – including the Dr. Frederick N. Sweetsir Elementary School – causing damage from downed tree limbs and power lines.
+MERRIMAC — Strong wind gusts knocked out power to half the town Tuesday morning – including Dr. Frederick N. Sweetsir Elementary School – causing damage from downed tree limbs and power lines.

-The Merrimac Fire Department, Municipal Light Department and Pentucket Regional School District report that gusty winds have caused power outages and property damage in town today.
+The Merrimac Fire Department, Municipal Light Department and Pentucket Regional School District reported that gusty winds caused power outages and property damage in town.

 Merrimac received mutual aid from the Middleton Electric Light Department and the Groveland Municipal Light Department.
 Power outages began being reported in town at 5:30 a.m.
 Tuesday.